RemoQuality/timecamp-v2.1-desktop-app/README.md

-# Timecamp Desktop
+# TimeCamp Desktop

-Manage your tasks and timesheet on Timecamp, right from your desktop.
+Manage your tasks and timesheet on TimeCamp, right from your desktop.
 Start timers, create projects, do everything that can be done on the web version.

 ---